Jazz Jackrabbit: Jazz Jackrabbit 3

 Jazz Jackrabbit 3 (alternatively called Jazz Jackrabbit 3D: Adventures of a Mean Green Hare) is the cancelled game of the series.
-Spearheaded by Dean "Noogy" Dodrill (an animator for Jazz Jackrabbit 2) and coded by World Tree Games, it was being developed for the original Unreal Engine technology in 1999.
+Spearheaded by Dean "Noogy" Dodrill (an animator for Jazz Jackrabbit 2) and coded by World Tree Games, it was being developed for the Unreal Engine 1 in 1999.
 As the game's alternate name implies, it would have been rendered in 3D.
 The game was planned for release on PC and PlayStation 2.

-Development of the game was ceased part way through in May 2000 as Epic Games was unable to find a publisher.
-Since then, the alpha has been leaked onto the internet.
-Spaz and Lori, both of whom were from the preceding game, were also intended to be playable, but only Jazz is playable in the alpha.
+Development of the game was ceased part way through in May 2000 as Epic Games was unable to find a publisher; an unfinished demo was subsequently leaked online.
+While only Jazz is playable in the demo, Spaz and Lori were intended to return as additional playable characters.

-Following the events of Jazz Jackrabbit 2, Jazz Jackrabbit and Eva Earlong settle down in Carrotus Castle and become parents.
-Devan Shell kidnaps their children, taking them into an alternate universe via the time machine from the previous game.
+Following the events of the preceding game, Jazz Jackrabbit and Eva Earlong settle down in Carrotus Castle and become parents.
+Devan Shell kidnaps their children, taking them into an alternate universe via a modified time machine.

 Jazz Jackrabbit 3 is a third-person shooter with platforming and adventure game elements.
-The mouse is used to aim and shoot, while the keyboard moves Jazz around the world.
-Jazz can fire his weapon, or charge up a more powerful shot.
-Jazz's arsenal can be expanded using coins collected to purchase new weapons and combine them with Elemental "Dream Cells" to create various weapon effects.
-In the alpha, only Fire and Ice Dream Cells can be acquired, and usable with two guns (the standard Blaster and the Gizmo Gun).
+The mouse is used to aim and shoot, while the keyboard moves one around the world.
+The player can fire their weapon, or charge up for a more powerful shot.
+The arsenal can be expanded using coins collected to purchase new weapons and combine them with Elemental "Dream Cells" to create various weapon effects.
+In the demo, only Fire and Ice Dream Cells can be acquired, and usable with two guns (the standard Blaster and the Gizmo Gun).

 Unlike the previous installments, Jazz Jackrabbit 3 has no levels.
-Instead, it is divided into sections, similar to Super Metroid.
-At specific points in a map, the player can travel back and forth between these sections.
+It is instead divided into sections, similar to Super Metroid.
+At specific points in the map, the player can travel back and forth between these sections.
 Each new area that is visited is prefaced by its name.

 Jazz Jackrabbit (2002)

 Jazz Jackrabbit, developed by Game Titan and published by Jaleco under license from Epic Games, was released for the Game Boy Advance in 2002.
-As a reboot to the series, several changes were done in overall design, oriented towards cosmic science fiction inspired by Star Wars.
+As a reboot to the series, several changes were done in overall design, oriented towards space opera in a similar vein to Star Wars.
 Jazz was redesigned to resemble Han Solo.
 Eva and Lori are missing from the game while Devan Shell has been replaced by Dark Shell.
+Spaz appears as a non-playable character.